HeyPouya/AndroidAppUpdater/README.md

 AppUpdaterDialog.getInstance("New Update!!!!", "Lots of new features!! upgrade yo the new version.", list, true, font).show(supportFragmentManager, "TAG")
 ```

-parameters as the order you see in above line:
+Parameters in the order are:

 1. Update dialog title
 2. Update dialog description